upend0/FictionLingo/README.md

 ## Introduction

-The Translator App is a web application built using web components that allows users to translate text into five made-up languages: All-Language, Fig-Language, I-Language, P-Language, and Robber-Language.
-This readme provides information on how to install and use the Translator App and explains its key features.
+Fiction Lingo is a web application built using web components that allows users to translate text into five made-up languages: All-Language, Fig-Language, I-Language, P-Language, and Robber-Language.
+This readme provides information on how to install and use the Fiction Lingo application and explains its key features.

 ## App language
 The app is written in swedish and it is made for translating primarily swedish texts.
 However, texts in other languages with similar characters to swedish (like english) could also be translated.

+## Deployed application
+The app is deployed at: [https://fictionlingo.netlify.app/](https://fictionlingo.netlify.app/)

 ## Installation

-To install the Translator App and its dependencies using npm:
+To install Fiction Lingo and its dependencies using npm:

 ```bash
 npm install